Ilakiya-Emily05/Ilakiya-Emily05/README.md

 Technology should reduce harm, increase clarity, and scale human capability.

-If it doesn’t solve something meaningful, it’s just expensive electricity.
+If it doesn’t solve a real problem, it’s just expensive computation.

 ---